WebcamStudio/webcamstudio/README.md

 If you want you can compile [`libAV`](http://libav.org/download.html) from source.

-For WS to work, please use these libAV `./configure` settings:
+For Webcam Studio to work, please use these libAV `./configure` settings:
 ```bash
 $ ./configure --enable-gpl --enable-nonfree --enable-pthreads --enable-libx264 --enable-libfaac --enable-libmp3lame --enable-version3 --enable-librtmp --enable-x11grab --enable-libpulse
 ```